microsoft/Streamlit_UI_Template/README.md

 # Streamlit UI Template (CSS)

-This repository contains a guide and template for embedding CSS into a Streamlit application.
+This repository contains guides and templates for embedding CSS into Streamlit applications.
 It provides step-by-step instructions on how to create and implement a CSS file in your Streamlit project.
 Ideal for those looking to customize their Streamlit UI appearance.

+***If interested in a specific template, please reach out to Cameron Jackson (MS Fed Civ - Cloud Solution Architect) at camerjackson@microsoft.com.***

 ## Prerequisites